MrKhalidJ/Scripts/BackupScript/README.md

 # Backup Script using Powershell
-This is a simple script for copying and centralizing all backup files in one folder, and removing old ones that were already been stored externally.
+This is a simple script for copying and centralizing all backup files in one folder, and removing old ones that have already been stored externally.